obonaventure/cnp3/book/transport/transport.rst

 We will remove these assumptions one after the other in order to better understand the mechanism that inside the transport layer is used to solve each imperfection.

-Reliable data transfert on top of a perfect network service
+Reliable data transfer on top of a perfect network service
 ===========================================================

 The transport layer entity that we will design will interact with a user in the application layer and also with an entity in the network layer.
 According to the reference model, these interactions will be performed by using `DATA.req`and DATA.ind` primitives.
 However, to simplify the presentation and avoid a confusion between a `DATA.req` primitive issued by the user of the transport layer entity and a `DATA.req` issued by the transport layer entity itself, we will use the following terminology :